 HUMANS

-Corina Logan (she/her) (left)
+Corina Logan (she/her) (right)

 Principal Investigator

-Kelsey McCune (she/her) (middle)
+Kelsey McCune (she/her)

-Postdoc fellow and co-founder of ManyIndividuals (2018-)
+Postdoc fellow on the grackle project and co-founder of ManyIndividuals (2018-2023)

 Established the Tempe, Arizona field site and ran it for 2 years, then moved the site to Woodland/Sacramento, California and ran it there for 2 years.
 Developed a new component to the research program investigating space use and linking it with wild and captive measures of exploration, as well as developing the individual differences assays.
 Co-founded ManyIndividuals and is investigating whether increasing behavioral flexibility in disturbance-resilient blue jays and disturbance-sensitive Florida scrub-jays improves their success in human modified environments.

-Christa Rolls (she/her) (right)
+Christa Rolls (she/her)

 Research Technician (2020-)